 Now that you have found your light and understand your camera settings, you’re ready to set the scene!
 So what goes into creating a yum-worthy food setup?

-- This is how you will set the scene.
+This is how you will set the scene.
 One composition tip you will hear about a lot in photography is the rule of thirds.
 Basically, if you break your image into a grid of 3 squares, the “best” points of interest will be where the lines intersect.
-(If your interested, you can read about this more in depth here) Another important aspect of composition is layering.
+(If your interested, you can read about this more in-depth here) Another important aspect of composition is layering.
 This applies to how you layer the food in your dish, as well as props.
-Layering can give texture and interest to your photo. (i.e. Adding a napkin under your dish, or garnisihing it with cilantro)
+Layering can give texture and interest to your photo. (i.e. Adding a napkin under your dish, or garnishing it with cilantro)

-- Props are a great way to give a “feel” to your photo and to tell a story.
+Props are a great way to give a “feel” to your photo and to tell a story.
 You may opt for more vintage props like old pots and spoons, or you may gravitate towards more modern props.
 Whatever props you use, they’ll allow you to create a style for your images.
-(You also don’t need to over do it with props!
+(You also don’t need to overdo it with props!
 Sometimes a napkin or a fork is all you need!)

 My camera gear: